1937 Washington Redskins season

+The Redskins were the first team to win a major championship since relocation in their first year and the last until the 1995-96 Colorado Avalanche won their first championship since moving from Quebec.

 Draft

 Preseason

-In the 1937 NFL Draft, the Redskins selected Sammy Baugh with the sixth overall pick.
+In the 1937 NFL draft, the Redskins selected Sammy Baugh with the sixth overall pick.
 Baugh went on to play sixteen years with the Redskins, retiring after the 1952 season; he was named to the NFL 1940s All-Decade Team and the Pro Football Hall of Fame.
 On September 6, 1937, the Redskins played their first Washington-area game following their move from Boston.
 Washington beat an American Legion All-Star team by a score of 50–0 in front of 1,000 at McCurdy Field in Frederick, Maryland.